hhvm/user-documentation/guides/hack/01-getting-started/01-getting-started.md

 # Getting Started with Hack

-If you are new to Hack, this getting started guide should help you get familiar with the basics quickly; afterwards you can [dive deeper into](/hack/) topics of interest to gain more knowledge on what Hack has to offer.
+If you are new to Hack, this getting started guide should help you get familiar with the basics quickly; if you haven't yet please read our [introduction to Hack's main features](../overview/introduction.md) and afterwards you can [dive deeper into](/hack/) topics of interest to gain more knowledge on what Hack has to offer.

 ## Overview